 You’ll want to park in town.
 There’s a lot outside of the Banana Patch Studios, or lots of street parking.

 If you or your kids are big Lilo & Stitch fans, you’ll definitely want to explore Hanapepe Town!
-It’s a tiny town on the way to Waimea and it’s the setting for Lilo & Stitch!
+It’s know as the biggest little town on Kauai.
+But, it’s also the setting for Lilo & Stitch!

-Because it’s a town filled with artists, you’ll see incredible artwork, storefronts, and murals all over town.
+Because it’s an artist’s haven, you’ll get to see incredible artwork, storefronts, and street art all over this quaint town.

 It’s definitely worth walking around and finding your own special backdrops.